 Livestock Health and Production

-To gain an internationally-recognised University of London Masters qualification, you don’t need to study in London.
-We understand the difficulties many people face with full-time study and have joined forces with the University of London International Programmes, to offer study by distance learning.
+We understand the difficulties many people face with full-time study and have joined forces with the University of London, to offer study by distance learning.

-The programme includes can lead to MSc, Postgraduate Diploma, Postgraduate Certificate or Individual Modules in Livestock Health and Production.
+The programme includes an MSc, Postgraduate Diploma, Postgraduate Certificate and Individual Modules in Livestock Health and Production.

 Our graduates find that the international recognition and prestige of their degree opens doors and creates opportunities in their careers.